csctcloud/csctcloud.github.io/docs/troubleshooting/connecting.md

     ```

 ### Check your file
-Open this file in Visual Studio Code and check it against the example below:
+Open this file in text editor (e.g. Visual Studio Code) and check it against the example below:

 === "Windows/macOS/Linux"
     ```